Commission on Cancer Accredited Program logo

 It’s better to prevent cancer than to treat it, and if cancer does develop, it’s important to detect it early.
 At WhidbeyHealth, we’re committed to supporting prevention and early detection efforts in our community.

-Everyone is encouraged to have a screening colonoscopy at age 50 and, based on results, regularly thereafter.
+It is recommended that colorectal cancer screening for those at average risk should begin at age 45 and, based on results, regularly thereafter.
 A colonoscopy is an essential means of early detection for colorectal cancer, which may lead to a greater chance of surviving this form of cancer.

 Cancer Treatment Options